Rep. Dan Johnson Refuses To Resign, Denies Molestation Allegation

 Johnson blamed the current political climate for the accusations against him, and said he’s not a perfect person.
 But in his case, he said, “NPR is casting the first stone,” and held up a rock with NPR written on it.

-“The Pope’s Long Con” was published Monday by the Kentucky Center for Investigative Reporting, which is part of WFPL.
+“The Pope’s Long Con” was published Monday by the Kentucky Center for Investigative Reporting, which is part of 89.3 WFPL News.
 WFPL is an NPR member station.

 Hours after Johnson's press conference, Louisville officials confirmed that there was an open, active sexual assault investigation into Johnson.
 (Read " Police Confirm Sexual Assault Investigation Of Rep. Dan Johnson")